 A historical perspective on the threads that lead to the developments of Lambda Calculus

 A good way to orient oneself to study a subject is to understand the prior art that has went into the development of the subject.
-To clarify the standing of Lambda Calculus and its stature within logic, let us sketch out the historical threads in the Western tradition that lead up to its creation and observe how it influenced and was influenced by related fields of inquiry.
+To clarify the standing of Lambda Calculus and its stature within logic, let us sketch out the historical threads in the Western tradition that lead up to its creation.
+We will observe how it was influenced by and exerted influence on related fields of inquiry.

 One has to be careful when studying history through the lens of modern concepts for they act as retroactive ideas when understanding the past.
 People in the past had an entirely different epistemology (way of understanding ideas about the world) compared to us.
-What we now understand to be terms like for instance, modal logic, during earlier times, could be known by a combination of different terms.
-And for some concepts, they could be non-existent or could be remaining tacit in the conceptual structure of early periods.
-So when ascribing that a certain person invented a modern idea, we are usually referring to something that is identifiable in the form we know it today, though its historical roots could be fused together with an entirely disconnected piece of work in a remote domain in modern parlance.
+What we now understand to be terms like for instance, modal logic, during earlier times, were known by a combination of different terms.
+And for some concepts, they could be non-existent or could remain tacit in the conceptual structure of early periods.
+So when ascribing that a certain person invented a modern idea, we are usually referring to something that is identifiable in the form we understand it today, though its historical roots could be fused together with an entirely disconnected piece of work in a remote domain in modern parlance.

 The tradition of logic as we know it today can be considered to have taken shape with the philosophical discourses of Pre-Socratic philosophers.
-The roots quite likely extends further back in history at least as far as Egyptian and Babylonian times.
-For the current context of understanding the evolution of Lambda Calculus, which is situated in the linguistic tradition, we will begin our journey by describing the main schools of ancient logic in ancient Greece.
+The roots quite likely extend further back in history at least as far as Egyptian and Babylonian times.
+For the current context of understanding the evolution of Lambda Calculus, we will begin our journey by describing the main schools of logic in ancient Greece.

-He established his work in the late 4th century.
-It emerged from the ambient dialectical milieu where debates and discussions using logic among peers were a part and parcel of the intellectual traditions.
+Aristotle established his work in the late 4th century.
+It emerged from the ambient dialectical milieu where debates and discussions, that employed logic among peers were a part and parcel of the intellectual hertiage.
 Aristotle created his canon by closely examining the internal form of language constructs, and logical arguments.
-With this insight he built a framework that categorized the internal structure of arguments in these discourses.
+With this insight he built a framework that categorized the internal structure of arguments of these discourses.
 This close connection between rhetoric and logic has to be kept in mind when reading about ancient works.
 This is because if a concept feels incomplete in the logical doctrine, it may be complemented in the rhetorical doctrine.
 The resulting logic he built is commonly known as term logic or syllogistic logic.